microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/guides/policy.md

 - PowerShell Module
   - [SkypeForBusiness](https://learn.microsoft.com/en-us/powershell/module/skype/?view=skype-ps)
   - or [MicrosoftTeams](https://learn.microsoft.com/en-us/powershell/module/teams/?view=teams-ps)
-- An Office 365 administrator
+- A Microsoft Entra Id administrator

 Throughout this Documentation we will use the `MicrosoftTeams` PowerShell Module.
 You can also use the SkypeForBusiness Module, either one works.
 The relevant Commands are available in both Modules.

-You will use the Office 365 administrator for all commands.
+You will use the Microsoft Entra Id administrator for all commands.
 How to assign policies to a user is outside the scope of this documentation.

 ### Run PowerShell (as admin)